CalebParris/Note-Taker/README.md

    [![Github](https://img.shields.io/badge/License-MIT-brightgreen)](#License)

    ## Description
    This project uses a server to create and save notes that can be viewed and deleted after being saved.
+These notes will remain in the app even after the server is restarted.

    ## Table of Contents
    * [Installation](#Installation)